FosterSamuel/erudio/content/fit.md

 In the cramped room piles of papers and books buried his desk.
 I asked him about his path in the subject.
 He started sharing but interrupted himself.
 On a small blackboard he drew a large circle, calling it the world of math.
 Inside the circle he placed a tiny dot.
 "This," he said.
 "This is my life's contribution."

 Years of focus power every teacher.
 Unfortunately, in the classroom, the same focus can unintentionally blind the material.
 With time the teacher moves away from relating to the experience of a fresh learner.
-Let us change that.
+Let's change that.

 ## The Narrowed World

-Before new material begins, all is possible.
-Refresh learners by showing how the subject got to the present.
-Take liberty in picking stories that cross disciplines and places.
-Every pitfall and success in the subject history is another opportunity to win the curiousity of a learner.
+A new learner has previous ideas and feelings.
+Refresh them by bringing the subject to the present.
+Every pitfall and success in the subject history is another opportunity to heal the learner's expectations.
+Take liberty in picking stories that cross discipline and location.

-With the world narrowed a big question emerges: why the new material?
-Push the learners' curiousity with questions.
-Thoughtful questions show the need for the material.
+With the world narrowed by stories a big question emerges: why the new material?
+Push the learners with questions that show the need for the material.

 ## The Day

-[ to be written ]

-. . .
+If the need is apparent, learners silently demand an answer.
+Aim the collective force of that answer at the learner's day.
+The new material connects, somewhere, to their day.
+Whether for solving problems or analyzing situations, the subject fits.

-Dr. Garland never told us multivariable calculus was important.
+Dr. Garland never told us multivariable calculus, by itself, was important.
 He spent the first two weeks of class rebuilding earlier calculus, showing how it fit into the world and where it fell short.
 The problems it couldn't solve needed new math.
-We were ready to learn.
+We were curious and ready to learn.

 *This is a draft.
 Return soon for a full version.*